SFC-Sarge/VSIXLinqPadForVS/README.md

 LinqPad for Visual Studio is a Visual Studio 2022 Extension, that allows developer to run a selected linq query or linq method in the active document, and display those results in a Visual Studio ToolWindow.

+>Note: This is not a replacement for [LinqPad](https://www.linqpad.net/), which in my opinon is the best Linq Query builder/tester on the market.
+I recommend you try LinqPad and then purchase a license for it.

-This works by using LPRun7-x64.exe to run the query and return the script and results of the script to the Toolwindow called:
+This works by using "LinqPad Launchers for Command-Line Support"!
+LPRun7-x64.exe runs the query and then returns the script and results of the script to the Visual Studio 2022 Toolwindow called:

 >**My Linq Query Tool Window**